R-U-25/Retail_Dataset_Project/README.md

 ## E-Commerce-Retail-Datasets-Project

 ## Dataset source:
-Retail Data Set by shedai.
+Retail Data Set by .
 Available on Kaggle.
 **Licensed for Non-Commercial use only.**